Water: From Vulnerability to Strength

 Today, two-thirds of Singapore’s land area is water catchment.
 Rainwater is collected by a pervasive network of waterways and channelled to the 17 reservoirs for storage.
 This makes Singapore one of the few countries in the world to harvest urban stormwater on a large scale for its water supply.

 The introduction of NEWater in 2003 was a major milestone.
 This ultra-clean, high-grade reclaimed water is a Singapore success story and the pillar of our water sustainability.
 NEWater is produced by further purifying treated used water using advanced membrane technologies – namely, microfiltration, reverse osmosis and ultraviolet disinfection – making it ultra-clean and safe to drink.
-Today, NEWater can meet up to 40% of our water demand.
+Today, Singapore has five NEWater plants producing this high-grade reclaimed water for use in industry.

 Desalinated water has been a part of our water supply since 2005 when Singapore’s first desalination plant was opened.
-Today, Singapore’s two desalination plants can meet up to 25% of our water demand.
-We will also build three more desalination plants at Tuas, Marina East and Jurong Island by 2020 to further strengthen Singapore’s water supply resilience.
+Today, Singapore has three desalination plants with the third at Tuas opened in 2018.
+We are also building two more desalination plants at Marina East and Jurong Island by 2020 to further strengthen Singapore’s water supply resilience.

 Our approach to water management can be distilled into three key strategies: collect every drop of water; reuse water endlessly; and desalinate more seawater.